neroden/timetable_kit/README.rst

 Timetable Kit (timetable_kit) is a Python toolkit for generating human-readable timetables from `General Transit Feed Specification (GTFS) <https://en.wikipedia.org/wiki/GTFS>` data.

+The user provides a "prototype" timetable in CSV form (with stations/stops along the left column and train numbers/trip numbers along the top row), along with a TOML file specifying options.
+Then timetable_kit fills in the times and other info (from GTFS) and produces either HTML & CSS, PDF, or a plaintext CSV file.

 Development status
 ==================
 Timetable_kit remains under active development.